Xalgorithms/general-documentation/docs/arch-2.0.md

 1. A document (this is an *internal* processable document derived from the UBL document that Lichen received) would be delivered to the Fabric via the Schedule service.
 This would queue a Task in the Compute layer.
+The task is queued as a message on a Kafka topic (name: xadf.compute.documents).
+The message body contains the document id from Cassandra.

 2. A Function would be instantiated (or reused if already live and idle) to process the Task from (1).
 Using Spark map/reduce, an ordered stream of relevant Rules would be generated and combined with the document to create a new stream of Tasks.
+Each of these is added as a message to a Kafka topic (name: xadf.compute.applications).
+The message body contains the rule and document ids from Cassandra.

 3. Functions would be triggered from the Task stream generated in (2), each would process a single Rule application across the associated document.
 This would generate a stream of rules and items from the document that would produce a new stream of Tasks.
+Each of these is added as a message to a Kafka topic (name: xadf.compute.items).
+The message body contains the **full item content in JSON** and rule id.

 4. As in (3), Functions would be triggered to handle each rule and item combination.
 This effectively applies the Rule to an atomic item in the document.
 Out of this application, a stream of result Tasks would be created.
+These are queued in a Kafka topic (name: xadf.result.items).
+The message body contains the **computed item data in JSON** and the rule id.

 5. A Function would be triggered from the item result stream to reassemble the document based on the results from (4).
-Spark map/reduce would be used to perform this reassembly, storing the resulting revision in the permanent storge.
+This generates a new version of the document that **must be** stored as a new document in Cassandra.
+Spark map/reduce would be used to perform this reassembly, storing the resulting revision in Cassandra.
 Ultimately, a results Task would be queued.
+This results task is queue to a Kafka topic (name: xadf.results.documents).
+The message body should contain the list of applied rule ids and the new document id.

 6. The Events Service would signal the listening Lichen application based on the results Task using the Web Socket connection.